DanushArun/Yasodha-pg-website/README.md

 # Yasodha PG Website

-This is the website for Yasodha Residency PG accommodation.
+A modern, responsive website for Yasodha Residency Ladies PG accommodation in Bangalore.
+Features include dynamic gallery loading, inquiry form with Google Sheets integration, and a beautiful user interface with smooth animations.

 ## Running the Website